 From Bojan Krkic to Samuel Eto'o, Goal takes a look at the top Premier League deals that went under the radar...

-But a move to Stoke provides Bojan with a shot at redemption and if he can replicate his brief Roma form, where he scored seven times in just 13 Serie A starts in 2011-12, he could provide the poise and craft Mark Hughes’s new-look side is now ready to embrace.
+But a move to Stoke provides Bojan with a shot at redemption and if he can replicate his brief Roma form, where he scored seven times in just 13 Serie A starts in 2011-12, he could provide the poise and craft Mark Hughes’s new-look are now ready to embrace.

 WHAT THE MANAGER SAYS: “You can see his ability, you can see he's played at the top level," remarked Hughes.
 “A lot of people doubted him, but the quality is clearly there and it's just a case of bringing it out of him again.”